 Forests are crucial to life on earth.
 They provide wildlife habitat, purify the water we drink and the air we breathe, and absorb carbon from the atmosphere.
 But they are vulnerable to pressures from expanding agriculture and industry.
 How can your business make an impact in supporting our forests?

+Walmart has a Deforestation Policy with goals to source critical commodities produced with zero net deforestation, including Brazilian beef and soy, as well as private-brand palm oil and pulp and paper.
 Walmart invites suppliers to join us in working to support our forests through innovative sourcing strategies and the use of technology to increase transparency and supply chain accountability.
 We also support regional efforts and certifications to reduce forest loss and deliver sustainable commodities.
-Walmart has a 2020 commitment to source critical commodities produced with zero net deforestation, including all Brazilian soy and private-brand timber, pulp and paper.
-We invite our suppliers to join us on this journey.

 How to Join

-To join the Forests pillar of Project Gigaton, your company should commit to sustainably source palm oil, beef, or timber, pulp and paper.
+To join the Forests pillar of Project Gigaton, your company commit to one or all of the following opportunities for engagement in the Forest Pillar of Project Gigaton:

 For example, you could submit a goal to:

-- Palm Oil: Commit to sourcing Roundtable on Sustainable Palm Oil NEXT (RSPO NEXT) or equivalent standards in 100 percent of your company’s palm oil supply by 2020.
+Palm Oil: Source Roundtable on Sustainable Palm Oil Mass Balance, Segregated, Identity Preserved, NEXT or equivalent standards in 100 percent of your company’s palm oil supply by 2020.
+Here is some practical guidance for sourcing sustainable palm oil.
+Measure and report palm use and sourcing information annually.

-- Beef: Use geospatial transparency tools with your fresh beef suppliers and beef operations to help ensure that no beef sourced contributes to deforestation in Brazil.
+Beef: Use geospatial transparency tools with 100% of fresh beef supply sourced from Brazil to help ensure that no beef production contributes to deforestation in any Brazilian natural forest biome by 2020.
 Support regional efforts that promote sustainable production, pasture management improvements, and reforestation efforts.
+Measure and report beef use and sourcing information annually.

-- Timber, Paper and Pulp: Commit to source paper or other pulp-based products using either recycled content and/or virgin fiber that is certified to standards that prohibit deforestation by 2020.
+Timber, Paper and Pulp: Source all timber, paper or other pulp-based products using either 100% recycled content and/or certified virgin fiber by 2020.
+Measure and report timber, paper, and pulp use and sourcing information for all supply annually.

 The above goals are illustrative examples only and by no means the only goal style that could be submitted as part of Project Gigaton – you’ll need to determine the scope, timeline and type of goal that makes sense for your company and products.
 Formal, specific goals lead to substantially better returns and are an important part of being eligible to be recognized by Walmart; so, when setting a new goal, make sure it’s SMART.
 SMART goals are: